Supporting Your Child’s Sensory & Motor Development

 - Supporting independence with dressing, toileting, and hygiene routines

-- Learning tips and tricks for managing fasteners, tying shoes, and coordinating tricky movements
+- Learning techniques for fasteners, tying shoes, and coordinating movements

 Executive Function & Daily Routines

-- Supporting organization, task initiation, and problem-solving with multi-step routines
+- Supporting organization, task initiation, and multi-step problem-solving

-- Helping children manage flexibility through transitions, routines, and new experiences
+- Helping children manage flexibility in routines and transitions

 Social-Emotional Development, Play, & Self-Advocacy

-- Accessing regulation tools within peer settings and schools
+- Accessing regulation tools in peer and school settings

 Feeding & Mealtimes

-- Collaborate with speech-language pathologists and/or social workers to explore new and familiar foods with an emphasis on supporting positive relationships and experiences with food
+- Collaborating with SLPs and/or social workers to explore new foods

-- Utensil use and adaptations for independent self-feeding
+- Using and adapting utensils for independent feeding

 Health Promotion & Education